-12. The objective of this policy is to encourage and facilitate new cooperative activities with nongovernmental organizations and to establish coherent methods of work between WHO and nongovernmental organizations.
-Collaboration with WHO shall not depend on a nongovernmental organization being accredited to WHO governing bodies.

-- 13. Collaboration between nongovernmental organizations and WHO shall be guided by the following principles: - (i) collaboration shall advance the objectives of WHO; - (ii) collaboration shall be with a nongovernmental organization that has competence in a field of activity related to the work of WHO; - (iii) collaboration shall be based on adequate knowledge of relevant characteristics of the nongovernmental organization such as its objectives, structure, membership of executive body, field of activities and source of financing, so as to enable WHO to assess the suitability of collaboration; - (iv) collaboration shall not compromise the independence and objectivity of WHO; - (v) collaboration with nongovernmental organizations representing commercial interests shall also follow WHO mechanisms and practices for interacting with commercial enterprises.
+- 13. The objectives of this policy are to encourage and facilitate cooperative activities with nongovernmental organizations and to establish coherent methods of work between WHO and nongovernmental organizations, be they national, regional or international.
+Collaboration with WHO shall not depend on a nongovernmental organization being accredited to WHO governing bodies. - 14.
+Collaboration between nongovernmental organizations and WHO shall be guided by the following principles: - (a) collaboration shall advance the objectives of WHO and be in conformity with policies adopted by the World Health Assembly; - (b) collaboration shall be with a nongovernmental organization that has a demonstrated competence in a field of activity related to the work of WHO; - (c) collaboration shall be based on adequate knowledge of relevant characteristics of the nongovernmental organization such as its objectives, structure, membership of executive body, field of activities and source of financing, so as to enable the Director-General or officials designated by the Director-General to assess the suitability of collaboration; - (d) collaboration shall not compromise the independence and objectivity of WHO and shall be designed to avoid any conflicts of interests.